-Western Australia’s South West is such an incredible place to explore with its stunningly breathtaking coastline, gorgeous forests and wineries that are world-renowned for their excellence.
-The South West is also a unique biodiversity hotspot (there are only 34 hotspots in the world) and in spring, this area just comes to life with the colour of wildflowers.
+Western Australia’s South West is such an incredible place to explore with its stunning and breathtaking coastline, gorgeous forests, and wineries that are world renowned for their excellence.
+The South West is also one of the world’s 34 unique biodiversity hotspots and in spring, this area just comes to life with the colour of wildflowers.

 The Cape to Cape Track gives you a chance to experience all this and so much more.
 You’ll explore nearly 130km of coastline, starting your journey at either end as the track runs between the two Capes (hence the name), Cape Naturaliste and Cape Leeuwin.

 The Cape to Cape is a unique hiking trail located in Western Australia.